Maeshowe as science-friction

 Maeshowe in squares, circles and triangles

 In the following I summarize in words and pictures what I have found concerning Maeshowe’s design in recent years, what I have deduced from it for its functions and what it says about the knowledge the builders had of mathematics and the calendar.
 I try to place Maeshowe in a scientific cosmological and healing context, away from the usual death-lore.
 Death is not the thing the Late Stone Age, at least in Atlantic Europe, was about, it was about survival and innovation.
-Thinking scientifically was kind of forced upon them by the circumstances, a changing climate, as argued in the chapter the ‘Neolithic Ice Age’ and elsewhere on this site.
+Thinking scientifically was kind of forced upon them by the circumstances, agriculture and a changing climate, as argued in the chapter the ‘Neolithic Ice Age’ and elsewhere on this site.

 Although I have shown many alignments on Orkney I think I never mentioned the line ‘Quanterness – Maeshowe-Peerie Hill’.
 This alignment is virtually east-west.
 Cuween , an exquisitely well-built hillside-chamber, is quite in the middle slightly south of this line, probably for geographical and practical reasons, but it is the go-between for signalling from Quanterness to Maeshowe over the hills.
 The Ness of Brodgar area is just north of this line.
 So the ‘Grand Basin’ of the Maeshowe-Brodgar grouping was connected with a substantial community around Quanterness, Wideford Hill and Cuween, where the Bay of Firth (Finstown) was probably dry land with fields, also basin-like.
 Something extraordinary may ever emerge from the bottom of that bay; an area of spectacular ‘double rainbows’ in wintertime.
 It should be remembered that geologically Orkney is one ‘drowned’ island (never say ‘Orknies’), but now an archipelago of over 70.
 Possibly it were only 2 islands at this ‘Maeshowe era’ at the end of which it may have started drowning again.